OCA/pos/pos_access_right/README.rst

 Point of Sale - Extra Access Right for Certain Actions
 ======================================================

+This module extends Odoo Point Of Sale features, restricting possibility to cashier to make some actions in the Point of Sale (set discount, change unit prices, etc...)

+this module can be usefull to limit errors and / or fraud.

 This module will add the following groups to Odoo:

 * PoS - Negative Quantity: The cashier can sell negative quantity in Point Of